 Some people described these emotionally draining people as Emotional Vampires; they suck all the joy and pleasure out of your life.
 Asking them for help is like requesting an emotional bloodletting.

 Many recovering people discover that those around them, the ones they call their support system are not very helpful.
 Some so-called friends want you to fail.
 Others have so little energy left that they drain you rather than recharge you.

 Friends should be someone we are close to and we can trust emotionally.
-To many of the people we call friends are in fact acquaintances.
+Too many of the people, we call friends are in fact acquaintances.
 People we have to be around because we run into them often, but who are not especially dependable or close.

 Does that person encourage you to be a victim or a survivor?